Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 This seamless flow between digital and physical retail is particularly effective in Japan’s dense urban centers, where shoppers value both in-person service and mobile convenience.

-Japan’s ecommerce environment is increasingly powered by AI and predictive analytics, with more than half of B2C companies using or testing AI tools to enhance digital experiences.
+Japan’s e-commerce environment is increasingly powered by AI and predictive analytics, with more than half of B2C companies using or testing AI tools to enhance digital experiences.

 Personalization in Practice: